alexeysp11/delivery-service-csharp/docs/frontend/customerclient.md

     - via bank's app using QR code,
     - in this application using CVC.

-A description of the backend service for this application is presented at [this link](../backend/customerbackend.md).
+A description of the main backend service for this application is presented at [this link](../backend/customerbackend.md).

 ## Authentiacation